BPerezLamarque/Scripts/README.md

 **Contact:** Benoît Perez-Lamarque, benoit.perez.lamarque@gmail.com

+## Scripts for Running methods to detect vertical transmission

+The folder  `Comparing_methods_vertical_transmission` contains the functions to test for vertical transmission in host-associated microbiota.
+The file `functions_parafit_paco.R` contains the functions to run ParaFit and PACo and a corresponding tutorial can be found in the script `example_parafit_paco.R`.
+A tutorial for running HOME is available at https://github.com/BPerezLamarque/HOME/.
+And a tutorial for running ALE is available at https://github.com/ssolo/ALE/.

 ## Scripts for *Ariamnes* microbiota analyses

 The folder  `Ariamnes_microbiota`  contains the functions to reproduce the microbiota analyses from the manuscript: *A holobiont view of island biogeography: Unravelling patterns driving the nascent diversification of a Hawaiian spider and its microbial associates*, by Ellie E. Armstrong, Benoît Perez-Lamarque, Ke Bi, Cerise Chen, Leontine E. Becking, Jun Ying Lim, Tyler Linderoth, Henrik Krehenwinkel, Rosemary G. Gillespie, 2021, in Molecular Ecology, https://doi.org/10.1111/mec.16301.

 **Contact:** Benoît Perez-Lamarque, benoit.perez.lamarque@gmail.com